mauer/xmidictrl/lib/imgui/docs/README.md

 ### How it works

-Check out the Wiki's [About the IMGUI paradigm](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) section if you want to understand the core principles behind the IMGUI paradigm.
-An IMGUI tries to minimize superfluous state duplication, state synchronization, and state retention from the user's point of view.
+The IMGUI paradigm through its API tries to minimize superfluous state duplication, state synchronization, and state retention from the user's point of view.
 It is less error-prone (less code and fewer bugs) than traditional retained-mode interfaces, and lends itself to creating dynamic user interfaces.
+Check out the Wiki's [About the IMGUI paradigm](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) section for more details.

 Dear ImGui outputs vertex buffers and command lists that you can easily render in your application.
 The number of draw calls and state changes required to render them is fairly small.
 Because Dear ImGui doesn't know or touch graphics state directly, you can call its functions  anywhere in your code (e.g. in the middle of a running algorithm, or in the middle of your own rendering process).
 Refer to the sample applications in the examples/ folder for instructions on how to integrate Dear ImGui with your existing codebase.